boostcon/cppnow_code_of_conduct/staff_procedure_for_incident_handling.md

-%%CONFERENCE%% Attendee Procedure for Incident Handling
+%%CONFERENCE%% Staff Procedure for Incident Handling
 ===============================================

 %%CONFERENCE%% conference staff should follow these guidelines and procedures when handling